Formula Atlantic Labatts Championship Series Race

 - Chevron B45 [45-78-03] (Bob Earl): New to Rick Shea Racing and in North American Formula Atlantic in 1978, with backing from Jethro Tull.
 Raced by Shea at the first round, and by Marcel Talbot, Skeeter McKitterick, Bob Earl and Tom Gloy at later races, Retained by Shea for 1979 and raced by Mark McCaig (Calgary, Alberta) in the Pro series.
 To Colin Tuckey (Calgary, Alberta) for 1980, and entered in the Pro series by FBM Racing.
 Retained by Tuckey for 1981.
 Later raced by David Farmer (Niagra Falls, Ontario) in 1983.
 The car ended up with another Chevron in a museum in Canada, until 1989, when they were spotted by Peter Hemming.
 The B45 was acquired by Ed Swart in February 1993, and prepared for historic racing.
 He raced the B45 from October 1993 with a BDA engine in the Formula Atlantic class, and after about five years ran it with a 2-litre BDG engine in F2 classes.

 - March 75B (Frank Scott): For 1976, Thomas and Theodore Sokoly acquired a March 75B from Doug Shierson Racing.
 The car was blue when they first acquired it, and they were told that it had been raced by a Canadian hire driver at Trois-Rivières, who had damaged the engine during practice.
 This would seem to be a reference to Marcel Talbot, as he was the only Canadian to drive for DSR at that race, and he failed to start the race.
 With Tom Sokoly (Mayville, WI) driving, and brother Ted as chief mechanic, they raced the March 75B in Formula Atlantic in 1976, including one IMSA round, two Players rounds, plus SCCA Nationals.
 Tom did not score any points in Central Division in 1976, but scored three points in 1977.
 For 1978, the car was sold to Frank Scott (Racine, WI), a local Assistant District Attorney.
 He scored only three points in CenDiv FB in 1978, and took part in the Labatts Championship Series race at Road America in July 1978.
+Advertised by Scott in March 1979 as a 75B/77B with a choice of BDD and BDN engines.
 Subsequent history unknown.

 - Chevron B45 [45-78-03] (Skeeter McKitterick): New to Rick Shea Racing and in North American Formula Atlantic in 1978, with backing from Jethro Tull.
 Raced by Shea at the first round, and by Marcel Talbot, Skeeter McKitterick, Bob Earl and Tom Gloy at later races, Retained by Shea for 1979 and raced by Mark McCaig (Calgary, Alberta) in the Pro series.
 To Colin Tuckey (Calgary, Alberta) for 1980, and entered in the Pro series by FBM Racing.
 Retained by Tuckey for 1981.
 Later raced by David Farmer (Niagra Falls, Ontario) in 1983.
 The car ended up with another Chevron in a museum in Canada, until 1989, when they were spotted by Peter Hemming.
 The B45 was acquired by Ed Swart in February 1993, and prepared for historic racing.
 He raced the B45 from October 1993 with a BDA engine in the Formula Atlantic class, and after about five years ran it with a 2-litre BDG engine in F2 classes.